Skip to main content

 Antony Miskic

 Antony Miskic completed his Bachelor of Arts in Criminology at Western University and his Master of Arts in Criminology and Social Justice at Toronto Metropolitan University.
 He is currently completing his Ph.D. at Ontario Tech University under the supervision of Dr. James Walsh.
-Antony’s research interests include national security agencies, surveillance methods and technologies, police legitimacy, mechanisms of social control, and countering violent extremism initiatives.
-Following his Doctoral studies, Antony hopes to work with national security agencies in a research capacity.
+Antony’s Doctoral research seeks to develop the limited knowledgebase on surveillance for online radicalization in Canada, while also shedding light on the experiences of Canadian law enforcement practitioners in monitoring online platforms for radicalization to extremism.
+His research interests include the issues of radicalization and extremism, surveillance and intelligence methods, national security and law enforcement, and countering violent extremism initiatives.
+Following the completion of his Doctoral studies, Antony hopes to work with national security and law enforcement agencies in a research, analytical, and/or investigative capacity.

 Ashlee Quinn-Hogan